Benefits of Breastmilk: Tailored Nourishment For Your Baby

 Breastmilk is nature’s liquid gold.
 A mom’s body naturally adjusts her breastmilk composition to meet her baby’s nutrient requirements, making your breastmilk unique to you.
 Breastmilk provides several benefits to your baby.

-In the first part of this series, we’ll dive deep on what is in breastmilk and how the nutritional and hormonal composition changes depending on your baby’s age, feeding, and even time of the day.
+In the first part of this series, we’ll dive deep into what is in breastmilk and how the nutritional and hormonal composition changes depending on your baby’s age, feeding, and even time of the day.

 Nutrients in breastmilk